TGit-Tech/RF-DITS_protocol_spec/README.md

 ## **8. Summary 📚**

 RF-DITS offers a simple, secure, and portable solution for device management in remote-control applications.
 It provides key advantages over traditional IoT systems, including **no dependency on infrastructure**, efficient **alarm propagation**, **portability**, and **minimal communication overhead**.
 The optional **IoT** integration provides the flexibility to extend RF-DITS to cloud-based or home automation systems if needed, but it remains fully functional without the need for such infrastructure.
+By consolidating multiple devices under single nodes, RF-DITS achieves long-range control with minimal RF overhead, a clear advantage over per-device wireless approaches.

 ---